 Damien Esquerré (Principal investigator)

 I am originally from Chile but have lived in Australia since 2013.
 I am an evolutionary biologist and herpetologist interested in the processes that lead to increased speciation and evolution.
 I work on several groups of lizards, snakes and frogs, mostly from Australia and Chile but I also look at them at a more global scale.
 I did my Bachelor's degree in Biological Science at the Universidad Católica de Chile, and then moved to Australia in 2013 to join Scott Keogh's lab as an MPhil student, then PhD and finally I worked there for almost four years as a postdoc.
-I was recently awarded a DECRA Fellowship to work on snake venom evolution and was appointed as a Lecturer at the University of Wollongong.
-I am now building my research group.
+I was recently awarded a DECRA Fellowship to work on snake venom evolution and was appointed as a Lecturer at the University of Wollongong where I have established this lab.
 Aside from science and animals, I love photography, music, and animation.
 Husband to biologist Connie Leon and father to little Dalia.

 |